ArchipelagoMW/Archipelago/docs/api.md

 Items are all things that can "drop" for your game.
 This may be RPG items like weapons, could as well be technologies you normally research in a research tree.

-Each item has a `name`, an `id` (can be known as "code"), and an `advancement` flag.
-An advancement item is an item which a player may require to advance in their world.
+Each item has a `name`, an `id` (can be known as "code"), and a classification flag.
+An item with a classification flag that includes progression is an item which a player may require to advance in their world.
 Advancement items will be assigned to locations with higher priority and moved around to meet defined rules and accomplish progression balancing.